 Voters today are more vulnerable to disenfranchisement because of the 2013 US Supreme Court decision in Shelby County v.
 Holder, which removed federal oversight over states and jurisdictions with a history of voter discrimination.
-Be aware of potential issues, and at a minimum, report any problems you see at the polls to a voter hotline, such as 866-OUR-VOTE, run by the Lawyers Committee.
+Be aware of potential issues, and at a minimum, report any problems you see at the polls to a voter hotline, such as 866-OUR-VOTE, run by the Lawyers Committee for Civil Rights Under Law.